Sex Assault Allegation Raises Questions for Biden, Democrats

 The tension is heightened because Biden himself has said nothing about the allegation.

 Like many Americans, he has spent the past several weeks at home to prevent the spread of the coronavirus.
 Biden has participated in a handful of local and national interviews, during which he wasn't asked about the allegation.
-He will be interviewed Friday by MSNBC and is expected to face questions about the accusations.
+He will be interviewed Friday morning on MSNBC's “Morning Joe” and is expected to face questions about the accusations.

 Ahead of that appearance, Democrats urged a more forceful response.